 Los Angeles, April 1, 2013

-Dear Fellow Farmers Insurance Exchange Member,
+Dear Fellow Truck Insurance Exchange Member,

-subsidiaries and affiliates, provide automobile, homeowners, personal umbrella and business owners insurance.
+affiliates, provide automobile, homeowners, personal umbrella and business owners insurance.

 What is an Exchange?

 An Exchange is an insurance organization which operates in most ways like any other insurance company.
 But there are a few differences.
-Farmers Insurance Exchange was organized under a provision in the California Insurance Code which allows insureds to “exchange” policies with other insureds.
+Truck Insurance Exchange was organized under a provision in the California Insurance Code which allows insureds to “exchange” policies with other insureds.
 Because the insureds cannot practically be involved in actually issuing policies, collecting premium, paying commissions to agents, etc., they appoint a third party – called an “attorney-in-fact” (AIF) – to perform those duties on their behalf for a fee.
 That appointment is made through a document called a “Subscription Agreement.”
-You were asked to sign a Subscription Agreement at the time you applied for insurance with Farmers Insurance Exchange and that is how you became a member (aka subscriber).
+You were asked to sign a Subscription Agreement at the time you applied for insurance with Truck Insurance Exchange and that is how you became a member (aka subscriber).

 Who owns the Exchange?